 It can and has happened before that your awesome guitar player is an ace of the instrument but has a hard time remembering to bring the cables to the show and ends up using a speaker cable to plug in his instrument.
-With SpeakOn connectors, that will never happen; plus SpeakOn connectors are generally blue which makes them easier to locate especially on a dimly lit stage.
+With SpeakOn connectors, that will never happen; plus SpeakOn connectors are generally blue which makes them easier to locate, especially on a dimly lit stage.

 Service Them On The Go

 Servicing a SpeakOn cable is as easy as it gets.
 You can even put on new connectors to its ends in a matter of minutes and with a minimal amount of tools.
-When an XLR or ¼ inch connector is damaged, servicing it on the spot is mission impossible unless you have a ton of patience and soldering iron ready to go.
+When an XLR or ¼-inch connector is damaged, servicing it on the spot is mission impossible unless you have a ton of patience and a soldering iron ready to go.
 This is a great advantage of the SpeakOn cable set-up.